 The downside is that music-making isn’t always about fun.
 It’s especially not fun when you need to spend a bunch of time setting up modulators, effects, layers etc… when you know you could easily achieve a given sound with another product.
 This setup process is very common due to the general design of Bitwig’s instruments.
 It would be appreciated if there were some more monolithic options.

 On the other hand one could also argue that the modularity of Bitwig’s approach is to be lauded.
 There’s an intrinsic inflexibility when you are presented with a monolithic device, and modularity allows you a lot more possibilities.
 To that effect I feel that Bitwig needs work as well.
 Bitwig lacks the simple building blocks that would make a modular approach more enjoyable.
 It would be much cooler if polysynth’s osc’s were their own device, and the drawbar module was available on its own, if there was a multi-input FM device, etc… That would also require better facilities for visualizing the complex connections and routing necessary, and clearly Bitwig lacks that.

 So while Bitwig does offer some great instruments, and the accompanied flexibility, it still falls short in offering immediate satisfaction or complete modular flexibility.

 Still… It’s damn fun.
 I was going to give an overall rating of ~55, but the article was delayed by a day because I was having so much fun screwing around with massive polysynth patches.

 (Btw, the manual is still awful.
 Ugh.)

 This post took 34 hours to research, photograph, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!